aricaldeira/pyspread/.gitlab/issue_templates/deployment_tests.md

 Enter 'Test' in cell 0,0,0
 Select each of the 4 alignment types
-Result: Cells are aligned as expected
+Expected result: Cells are aligned as expected
-Rating: [ ]
+- [ ] Test conducted and ok

 55. Format -> Formatted borders